FarronF/limerick-council-meetings/meetings/2017/02/16-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes -  Municipal District of Cappamore-Kilmallock - 19th January 2017.md

 criteria.
 This upgrade is an immediate and essential priority for Hospital to move forward.

-The Meetings Administrator confirmed that a reply had not been received from Irish Water in--- 3
+The Meetings Administrator confirmed that a reply had not been received from Irish Water in
+---
+3

 relation to this question but it would be circulated to Members as soon as it was received.